BlueJackal/fragments/README.md

 First you'll need your `AWS Details`, which you can find in your AWS console.
 Alternatively, you can set it up to work with your own provider.

 `AWS AWS_ACCESS_KEY_ID` = AKIAIOSFODNN7EXAMPLE

 `AWS_SECRET_ACCESS_KEY`= wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

 `AWS_SESSION_TOKEN`= AQoEXAMPLEH4aoAH0gNCAPy...

 Next, you'll need a DockerHub session token, as well as your DockerHub username as secrets to be able to create and push containers.

 `DOCKERHUB_TOKEN`= 3e5caf47-848d-454f-ace6-51d8EXAMPLETOKEN

 `DOCKERHUB_USERNAME` = yourDockerHubUsername

 7. Testing
    Unit test coverage for fragments is maintained at 80% or above, targeting all expected source files.

 To test, type `npm run test` after the server has been installed.

+To see test coverage, use `npm run coverage`.